 What is the difference between porcelain veneers and dental crowns?

 Unlike a porcelain veneer, a dental crown covers the entire tooth, unlike a cap, which covers only the tooth’s front and sides.
-Both types of treatment are used in cosmetic and restorative dentistry.
+We use both types of treatment in cosmetic and restorative dentistry.
 However, a dental crown can save severely damaged and decayed teeth.
 We typically use porcelain veneers more for cosmetic purposes.

 Can I get cavities with porcelain veneers?